 This is where most of the planning – at least high level and a bit of low-level planning for high priority features (if Rolling Wave planning is followed) is done.
 All other domain knowledge-specific plans called ‘subsidiary plans’ are prepared – these include risk planning, human resource planning, communication planning, procurement planning (if required), and so on.

 Certain baselines such as scope, cost, and schedule baselines are prepared.
 The Project management output document will be a Project management plan.

 Carrying out the project work

 This is where all the action happens.
-Project deliverable are prepared, changes to scope, schedule, and cost baselines are managed, communication and stakeholder engagement are handled, procurement activities (if applicable) are conducted and deliverables are accepted by the customer.
-Vendor procurements can be closed in this phase.
+Project deliverables are prepared, changes to scope, schedule, and cost baselines are managed, communication and stakeholder engagement are handled, procurement activities (if applicable) are conducted and deliverables are accepted by the customer.
+Vendor procurement can be closed in this phase.

 Closing the project

 This is where formal project closure happens.
 As part of this, administrative closure, updates to organizational assets such as ‘lessons learned in this project’, and release of team members are done.

 Impact on certain project variables on project lifecycle